nanstey/community/README.md

 ## FAQs

-- Question: Can I still compete at Battlesnake if I help out building the software?
+- **Can I still compete at Battlesnake if I help out building the software?**
-  Answer: Yes!
-As long as you don't try and add code that helps you win. :)
+  Yes, as long as you don't try and add code that helps you win! :)
+- **I want my snake latency to be as low as possible, what cloud & region are you in?**
+  Google Compute Platform - US-West-1

 [Blog]: http://blog.battlesnake.io
 [CNCF code of conduct]: https://github.com/cncf/foundation/blob/master/code-of-conduct.md